cockroachdb/docs/v21.1/monitoring-and-alerting.md

 ### Cluster API

-The [Cluster API](cluster-api.html) provides much of the same information about your cluster and nodes as is available in the DB Console.
-It is accessible at the same address and port on each node.
+The [Cluster API](cluster-api.html) is a REST API that provides much of the same information about your cluster and nodes as is available from the DB Console.

+The API is accessible from each node at the same address and port as the DB Console.

 For more information, see the Cluster API [overview](cluster-api.html) and [reference](../api/cluster/v2.html).